Indre-V/blossom-therapy/README.md

 **Contact Form:**

 This contact form is designed to facilitate user communication with developers in a streamlined and secure manner.
-All Contact submitted via the form can be viewed in Django Admin Portal.
+All contacts submitted via the form can be viewed in Django Admin Portal.
+Incorrect field validation is built in.
+Upon successful submission, message is displayed to the user.

 <details><summary><b>Contact Form</b></summary>